The Road to Salmon Recovery

 Action 1: Restore fish passage at critical barriers.

 Obstructions such as culverts, dams, tidegates, and floodgates block access to upstream habitats for both returning adults and juveniles.
-In WRIA 1, there are two major barriers that are limiting early chinook populations: Middle Fork Nooksack Diversion Dam and Canyon Creek Barrier
+In WRIA 1, two major barriers were limiting early chinook populations, Middle Fork Nooksack Diversion Dam and Canyon Creek Barrier, both of which have been eliminated.

 Action 2: Restore habitat in the South Fork, Middle Fork, and North Fork Nooksack River, Mainstem Nooksack River, and major early chinook tributaries.